 Hypoglycemia occurs when your blood sugar (glucose) level falls too low.
-There are several reasons why this may happen, the most common is a side effect of drugs used to treat diabetes.
+There are several reasons why this can happen; the most common is a side effect of drugs used to treat diabetes.

 Blood sugar regulation

-Glucose is the main energy source for your body, but it can't enter the cells of most of your tissues without the help of insulin — a hormone secreted by your pancreas.
-When glucose levels rise, certain cells (beta cells) in your pancreas release insulin.
-This allows glucose to enter the cells and provide the fuel your cells need to function properly.
-Any extra glucose is stored in your liver and muscles in the form of glycogen.
+Glucose, the main energy source for your body, enters the cells of most of your tissues with the help of insulin — a hormone secreted by your pancreas.
+Insulin enables the glucose to enter the cells and provide the fuel your cells need.
+Extra glucose is stored in your liver and muscles in the form of glycogen.

-If you haven't eaten for several hours and your blood sugar level drops, another hormone from your pancreas called glucagon signals your liver to break down the stored glycogen and release glucose back into your bloodstream.
-This keeps your blood sugar level within a normal range until you eat again.
+If you haven't eaten for several hours and your blood sugar level drops, another hormone from your pancreas signals your liver to break down the stored glycogen and release glucose into your bloodstream.
+This keeps your blood sugar within a normal range until you eat again.

-Aside from your liver breaking down glycogen into glucose, your body also has the ability to manufacture glucose.
-This process occurs primarily in your liver, but also in your kidneys.
+Your body also has the ability to make glucose.
+This process occurs mainly in your liver, but also in your kidneys.

 Possible causes, with diabetes

-People with diabetes may not make enough insulin (type 1 diabetes) or may be less responsive to it (type 2 diabetes).
-As a result, glucose tends to build up in the bloodstream and may reach dangerously high levels.
-To correct this problem, someone with diabetes may take insulin or other drugs to lower blood sugar levels.
+If you have diabetes, you might not make enough insulin (type 1 diabetes) or you might be less responsive to it (type 2 diabetes).
+As a result, glucose tends to build up in the bloodstream and can reach dangerously high levels.
+To correct this problem, you might take insulin or other drugs to lower blood sugar levels.

 But too much insulin or other diabetes medications may cause your blood sugar level to drop too low, causing hypoglycemia.
-Hypoglycemia may also happen if you don't eat as much food as usual after taking diabetes medication, or if you exercise more than you normally would.
+Hypoglycemia can also occur if you eat less than usual after taking diabetes medication, or if you exercise more than you normally do.

 Possible causes, without diabetes

 Hypoglycemia in people without diabetes is much less common.
-Causes may include the following:
+Causes can include the following:

 Hypoglycemia after meals

 Over time, repeated episodes of hypoglycemia can lead to hypoglycemia unawareness.
 The body and brain no longer produce signs and symptoms that warn of a low blood sugar, such as shakiness or irregular heartbeats.
-When this happens, the risk of severe, life-threatening hypoglycemia is increased.
+When this happens, the risk of severe, life-threatening hypoglycemia increases.

 If you have diabetes, episodes of low blood sugar are uncomfortable and can be frightening.
-Repeated episodes of hypoglycemia may cause you to take less insulin to ensure that your blood sugar level doesn't go too low.
-But long-term high blood sugar levels can be dangerous too, possibly causing damage to your nerves, blood vessels and various organs.
+Fear of hypoglycemia can cause you to take less insulin to ensure that your blood sugar level doesn't go too low.
+This can lead to uncontrolled diabetes.
+Talk to your doctor about your fear, and don't change your diabetes medication dose without your doctor's okay.

 A continuous glucose monitor (CGM) is an option for some people, particularly those with hypoglycemia unawareness.
-These devices insert a tiny wire under the skin that can send blood glucose readings to a receiver.
+A CGM has a tiny wire that's inserted under the skin that can send blood glucose readings to a receiver.

 If blood sugar levels are dropping too low, some models of CGM will alert you with an alarm.
 Some insulin pumps are now integrated with CGMs and can shut off insulin delivery when blood sugar levels are dropping too quickly to help prevent hypoglycemia.

-If you don't use medications known to cause hypoglycemia, your doctor will want to know:
+If you don't use medications known to cause hypoglycemia, your doctor will want to know the following:

 It's also possible that you'll need to undergo an extended fast in a hospital setting.
-Or if your symptoms occur after a meal, your doctor will want to test your glucose levels after a meal.
+Or if your symptoms occur after a meal, your doctor will want to test your glucose levels after you eat.

 In addition, your doctor will likely conduct a physical examination and review your medical history.

-Fast-acting carbohydrates are foods that are easily converted to sugar in the body, such as glucose tablets or gel, fruit juice, regular — not diet — soft drinks, and sugary candy such as licorice.
-Foods containing fat or protein aren't good treatments for hypoglycemia, because they affect the body's absorption of sugar.
+Eat or drink 15 to 20 grams of fast-acting carbohydrates.
+These are sugary foods without protein or fat that are easily converted to sugar in the body.
+Try glucose tablets or gel, fruit juice, regular — not diet — soft drinks, honey, and sugary candy.

 Recheck blood sugar levels 15 minutes after treatment.
-If blood sugar levels are still under 70 mg/dL (3.9 mmol/L), treat with another 15 to 20 grams of fast-acting carbohydrate, and recheck the blood sugar level again in 15 minutes.
+If blood sugar levels are still under 70 mg/dL (3.9 mmol/L), eat or drink another 15 to 20 grams of fast-acting carbohydrate, and recheck the blood sugar level again in 15 minutes.
 Repeat these steps until the blood sugar is above 70 mg/dL (3.9 mmol/L).

-If you're prone to severe episodes of hypoglycemia, ask your doctor if a home glucagon kit might be appropriate for you.
-In general, people with diabetes who are treated with insulin should have a glucagon kit for low blood sugar emergencies.
-Family and friends need to know where to find the kit, and need to be taught how to use it before an emergency occurs.
+In general, people with diabetes who are treated with insulin should have a glucagon kit for emergencies.
+Family and friends need to know where to find the kit and how to use it in case of emergency.

 Preventing recurrent hypoglycemia requires your doctor to identify the underlying condition and treat it.
 Depending on the underlying cause, treatment may involve:

-- Medications.
-If a medication is the cause of your hypoglycemia, your doctor will likely suggest changing the medication or adjusting the dosage.
+Medications.
+If a medication is the cause of your hypoglycemia, your doctor will likely suggest changing or stopping the medication or adjusting the dosage.

 Preparing for an appointment

-Hypoglycemia is common in type 1 diabetes, with symptomatic hypoglycemia occurring an average of twice a week.
-But if you notice that you're having more hypoglycemia, or if your blood sugar levels are dropping significantly lower, talk with your doctor to find out how you might need to change your diabetes management.
+If you have type 1 diabetes and you're having repeated hypoglycemic episodes, or if your blood sugar levels are dropping significantly, talk with your doctor to find out how you might need to change your diabetes management.